A Brief Introduction to the Orthodox Faith

 Opening our hearts, minds, and bodies to the merciful grace of God’s healing requires a life-long endeavor of faith and perseverance (cf. Philippians 2:12–13).
 But union with God constitutes man’s only true and lasting happiness.
 It is this happiness which Christ seeks to give us, and the Church exists to make that happen.

-The above text was adapted from text compiled and edited by Hierodeacon Herman (Majkrzak), much of which, in turn, was adapted from Father John Breck.
+The above text was adapted from text compiled and edited by Hierodeacon Herman (Majkrzak), much of which, in turn, was adapted from Fr.
+John Breck.